rzhang555/MBAssignment/README.md

            % chmod +x your_application_name
        - Ensure the appropriate .NET runtime is installed on your Linux system if you chose a framework-dependent deployment.

-3. MacOS
+4. MacOS:

    3.1 Install Visual Studio Code, and have the C# extension by Microsoft installed in VS Code.
    3.2 Verify that the .NET Core CLI tools are installed and accessible from your terminal.
    3.3 Open the project, build and run it.

-4. Instructions for running the Application:
+5. Instructions for running the Application:

 When the application starts, a prompt ">" will show up in a console terminal for command input.